localghost32/competition/README.md

-# competition
+# Code from programming competition

-Code from competitions
+In each dir you can find README with some words about